Pueblo peoples

-The Puebloans, or Pueblo peoples, are Native Americans in the Southwestern United States who share common agricultural, material, and religious practices.
-Among the currently inhabited Pueblos, Taos, San Ildefonso, Acoma, Zuni, and Hopi are some of the best-known.
-Pueblo people speak languages from four different language families, and each Pueblo is further divided culturally by kinship systems and agricultural practices, although all cultivate varieties of maize.
+The Pueblo peoples or Puebloans are Native Americans in the Southwestern United States who share common agricultural, material, and religious practices.
+Among the currently inhabited pueblos, Taos, San Ildefonso, Acoma, Zuni, and Hopi are some of the most commonly known.
+Pueblo people speak languages from four different language families, and each pueblo is further divided culturally by kinship systems and agricultural practices, although all cultivate varieties of corn (maize).

-Pueblo peoples have lived in the American Southwest for millennia and descend from Ancestral Pueblo peoples.
-The term Anasazi is sometimes used to refer to ancestral Pueblo people, but it is now largely avoided.
-Anasazi is a Navajo word that means Ancient Ones or Ancient Enemy, hence Pueblo peoples' rejection of it (see exonym).
+Pueblo peoples have lived in the American Southwest for millennia and descend from the Ancestral Pueblo peoples.
+The term Anasazi is sometimes used to refer to Ancestral Puebloan.
+"Anasazi" is a Navajo adoption of a Ute term that translates to Ancient Enemy or Primitive Enemy, but was used by them to mean something like "barbarian" or "savage", hence the modern Pueblo peoples' rejection of it (see exonym).

-Pueblo is a Spanish term for "village."
-When Spaniards entered the area, beginning in the 16th-century with the founding of Nuevo México, they came across complex, multistory villages built of adobe, stone and other local materials.
-New Mexico contains the largest number of federally recognized Pueblo communities, but some Pueblo communities can also be found in Arizona and Texas, mostly in the Sangre de Cristo Mountains and along the Rio Grande and Colorado rivers and their tributaries.
+Pueblo is a Spanish term for "village".
+When Spanish conquest of the Americas began in the 16th century with the founding of Nuevo México, they came across complex, multistory villages built of adobe, stone and other local materials.
+New Mexico contains the largest number of federally recognized Pueblo communities, though some Pueblo communities also live in Arizona and Texas and along the Rio Grande and Colorado rivers and their tributaries.

 Pueblo nations have maintained much of their traditional cultures, which center around agricultural practices, a tight-knit community revolving around family clans, and respect for tradition.
-Puebloans have been remarkably adept at preserving their culture and core religious beliefs, including developing syncretic Pueblo Christianity.
+Pueblo people have been remarkably adept at preserving their culture and core religious beliefs, including developing syncretic Pueblo Christianity.
 Exact numbers of Pueblo peoples are unknown but, in the 21st century, some 75,000 Pueblo people live predominantly in New Mexico and Arizona, but also in Texas and elsewhere.

+Etymology

+Pueblo, which means "village" and "people" in Spanish, was a term originating with the Spanish explorers who used it to refer to the people's particular style of dwelling.
+The term Puebloan was previously common in an archeological context during the twentieth century.
+In the twentieth century, Pueblo peoples and their archaeological culture were often referred to by the term Anasazi exonym, a term introduced by Alfred V. Kidder from the Navajo word anaasází meaning 'enemy ancestors' (anaa– 'enemy', -sází 'their ancestors') although Kidder thought it meant 'old people'.
+Contemporary Pueblo object to the use of this term, viewing it as derogatory.

 Subdivisions

-Despite various similarities in cultural and religious practices, scholars have proposed divisions of contemporary Pueblos into smaller groups based on linguistic and individual manifestations of the broader Puebloan culture.
+Despite various similarities in cultural and religious practices, scholars have proposed divisions of contemporary Pueblos into smaller groups based on linguistic and individual manifestations of the broader Pueblo culture.

 Linguistic affiliation

-The clearest division between Puebloans relates to the languages they speak.
 Pueblo peoples speak languages from four distinct language families, which means these languages are completely different in vocabulary, grammar, and most other linguistic aspects.
-As a result, each Pueblo language is often completely unintelligible to the other languages, with English now working as the lingua franca of the region.
+As a result, each Pueblo language is not easily understood by speakers of the other languages, with English now working as the lingua franca of the region.